Larry's Backstory

 I have raised four children, all of whom have willingly embraced the faith of their father and mother.
 And, they presently love and serve Christ.

-And the Lord and I have spent every single day together, from the first encounter in that truck shop more than 45 years ago.
+And the Lord and I have spent every single day together, from the first encounter in that truck shop so many years ago.
 And in every one of those days, He has been my unfailing guide, my teacher, my rescuer, my enabler, and my most intimate confidant.
 He has been my God in every sense of the word, and yet, my very dearest daily Friend.

 And this very fulfilling companionship has really become the entire substance of my life.
 I am always nothing more than simply - His.